open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 #### 1.11 Event-Types

-The event-type string can be one of the following:\
+The following are valid values for _eventTypes_.

+* utterance events - spoken or written natural language
-* _utterance_  -  A natural language utterance as a dialog event.
+  * _utterance_  - An utterance spoken in the conversation itself by a user or agent
-* _whisper_ - An inter-assistant communication as a dialog event.
+  * _whisper_ - An out-of-band linguistic instruction from one agent to another

+* agent control events  - structure control messages
-* _invite_ - A control message to invite another agent-browser or assistant to join the conversation.
+  * _invite_ - A user-agent or assistant is invited to join the conversation.
-* _bye_  - A control message to indicate that a user-agent or assistant is leaving the conversation.
+  * _bye_ -  A user-agent or assistant is leaving the conversation
+  * _requestManifest_ - Ask another agent for information about their identity and capabilties.
+  * _publishManifest_ - Publish information about an agents' identity and capabilties.
+  * _findAssistant_ - Ask an agent to recommend themself or another agent for a task.
+  * _candidateAssistant_ - Return a list of recommended agents for a task.

 The following sections define these event objects in more detail.